 As vice president of Research and Development at Hormel Foods, Kevin L. Myers oversees product development, packaging, food safety sciences and lab services.

-Myers came to Hormel Foods with 11 years of experience in the food industry, holding management positions in food technology, research science, and new product development.
+Myers came to Hormel Foods with over a decade of experience in the food industry, holding management positions in food technology, research science, and new product development.

 In 2001, he started with the company as a research scientist for fresh and value added meats at research and development.
 He was promoted to development leader of fresh and processed meats in 2005, and a year later, was promoted to group manager of product development.
 In 2012, he became the director of product, process, and package development and assumed his current role in October of 2013.